-In the face-to-face marketing industry, planning is crucial.
-As you head into the final quarter of the year, it’s important to take stock of your trade show program.
+In the face-to-face marketing industry, planning is crucial and it’s important to take stock of your trade show program.
 As you work to evaluate your successes and identify areas of improvement, it can be easy to forget important details and key elements along the way.

-For nearly 40 years, Exhibit Concepts has been in the business of designing, building, and managing of trade shows and branded environments.
+For nearly 40 years, Exhibit Concepts has been in the business of designing, building, and managing of trade shows and experiential environments.
 Who better to offer you pointers than our experts?

 We asked each department three key questions:

 - How can clients save money or use their budget more efficiently?

 - What is the best way for clients to avoid surprises in the latter portion of the event planning process?